Looking to learn how to make spicy vegetarian Harissa pasta?

 Traditional recipes for harissa vary according to the family and region.
 Variations can include the addition of fermented onions and lemon juice.

 In Tunisia, harissa is used as an ingredient in the preparation of grilled meats like poultry, beef, goat, or lamb and fish stew with vegetables, and as a flavoring for couscous.
 In Morocco, home cooks often add harissa to tagines.

-You can make homemade harissa paste (using our recipe below) or purchase prepared harissa paste if you’re crunched for time.
+You can make homemade harissa paste or purchase prepared harissa paste if you’re crunched for time.